RussellSprouts/ice-forth/README.md

 legal 6502 instructions which end in the binary sequence `%11`.
 These are excluded from the table of instructions, giving 25% savings.

-The syntax of the assembler is based on the [https://docs.google.com/document/d/16Sv3Y-3rHPXyxT1J3zLBVq4reSPYtY2G6OSojNTm4SQ/edit#](Typist's Assembler Notation).
+The syntax of the assembler is based on the [Typist's Assembler Notation](https://docs.google.com/document/d/16Sv3Y-3rHPXyxT1J3zLBVq4reSPYtY2G6OSojNTm4SQ/edit#).
 To indicate the addressing mode of an instruction, a tail like `.ZX` is added, here indicating the ZeroPage,X addressing mode.